dp28/layer/README.md

 and value are passed.
 #### completion
 Prints a bash completion script to enable tab completion of layer commands and options.
-By default, this is appended to ~/.bashrc when layer is installed so that completions are automatically available.
+Append this to ~/.bashrc when layer is installed so that completions are automatically available.

 ## License